Xiaomi unveils it's latest beauty of a phone

 Besides the new camera, the Mix 2S also packs Qualcomm's snappy new Snapdragon 845 processor, as well as dual nano-SIM card slots.
 One key new feature is wireless charging using the Qi standard, which makes its debut in the Mix 2S.
 There's still no word on water resistance, but that's never been a priority for Chinese phone makers.

 The Mix 2S will come in three versions: A 6GB RAM and 64GB onboard storage model, a 6GB RAM and 128GB onboard storage model and an ultimate version with 8GB and 256GB of onboard storage.
-The phone will come in two colors, black or white, and, unlike with the Mi Mix 2, there seems to be no Special Edition model with a ceramic unibody this time around.
+The phone will come in two colors, black or white.
+And unlike the Mi Mix 2, it doesn't seem to have a Special Edition model with a ceramic unibody this time around.

 Xiaomi also added that if you want to use the Mix 2S anywhere in the world, you'll have to get the top-end model, which supports all global LTE bands.
-All models should work across the US, UK and Australia, though.
+All models should work across the US, UK and Australia

 Quick specs